playola/punk-beers/README.md

 # Punk beers

-> Beers list and detailed information.
+Beers list and detailed information.<br/>
+This project was bootstrapped using `create-react-app`.
+I did not eject to have a clear view on what I added and what the tool generated.<br/>

 ## Core libraries
 * React